usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Crying Nudes_, by The Crying Nudes
 - _Like A Ribbon_, by John Glacier
 - _departures, wonders & tears_, by Florence Sinclair
-- _Vėjula_, by merope, Indrė Jurgelevičiūtė, Bert Cools

 </details>